CatherineP37/project_4/README.md

 - Site visitors want to be able to set up an account
 - Site visitors want to sign in and out of their account easily
-- Site visitors want to see what appointments are available
+- Site visitors want to see a calendar showing available appointments
 - Site visitors want to be able to book an appointment easily
 - Site visitors don't want to book an appointment that someone else has already booked
 - Site visitors want to be able to update or cancel their booking